-According to local brochures, the Périgord has “1,001 fortified castles”, which now contribute to the wonderful heritage of the region.
+According to local brochures, the Périgord has “1,001 fortified castles”, which now contribute to the beautiful heritage of the region.
 The most famous of them are Beynac Castle, Bourdeilles Castle, Castelnaud Castle, Hautefort Castle, Losse Castle, Montfort Castle, Puyguilhem Castle or Puymartin Castle.

 The four regions of Périgord

 Although the Dordogne département has replaced (by name only) the historic province since 1790, it is still very common to refer to it as Périgord nowadays.
-There are in fact now 4 Périgords that are extensively used by tourist boards: Périgord Blanc (white), Périgord Vert (green), Périgord Noir (black) and Périgord Pourpre (purple).
+There are in fact, now 4 Périgords that are extensively used by tourist boards: Périgord Blanc (white), Périgord Vert (green), Périgord Noir (black) and Périgord Pourpre (purple).

 The Périgord Vert is located to the north of the Dordogne département with Nontron as its headcity.
 It takes its name from the verdant meadows and forests covering its rounded hills.

-To the South-East, the Périgord Noir is the most famous and most visited of all four, and features first-ranking touristic destinations such as Sarlat-la-Canéda and the Dordogne Valley.
+To the South-East, the Périgord Noir is the most famous and most visited of all four and features first-ranking touristic destinations such as Sarlat-la-Canéda and the Dordogne Valley.
 It owes its black colour to the dark woods of oak and pine trees.

 Most Beautiful Villages of France in Périgord